-There are lots of devices in scriptwriting that we hear are “frowned on”: you shouldn’t use voiceover or flashback is the usual (or voiceover WITH flashback!), but I’ve heard montage maligned in a similar fashion, as well as intercut and dream sequence.
+There are lots of plot devices in scriptwriting we hear are “frowned on”.
+We shouldn’t use voiceover or flashback is the usual (or voiceover WITH flashback!).
+I’ve also heard montage maligned in a similar fashion, as well as intercut and dream sequence.

 I think the reason however these devices end up “frowned on” is because writers don’t always use them in a dramatic enough fashion.

+So why is it so maligned?
 Well, Robert McKee of course: he goes to great pains to tell us why we shouldn’t use it in his book Story and he is even portrayed by Brian Cox in Adaptation telling us the same.

 This one-size-fits-all idea seems daft to me, but as a reader I can understand how it has come about.
 Most spec writers do not use voiceovers to explore character motivation or even irony – instead they use it as an expositional tool to basically tell us WHY events are happening or even what will come next.
 As a result, the story can feel flat and lifeless.

 So every time you’re tempted to use voiceover, ask yourself: does my character NEED this element?
 Or am I using it because it is easier?

-Lots of writers attempt to use flashback and don’t understand it when readers don’t understand them.
+Lots of writers attempt to use devices like flashback and don’t understand it when readers don’t understand them.
 The reason for this I find is because the writer has not, what I call, “restructured their structure”.

 Flashbacks need to have some kind of discernible pattern and logic for their placing within the overarching narrative, else they will seem disjointed and the story ultimately won’t make sense.

-The Crow’s main plot of course follows Eric Draven out of the grave and into a dark metropolis where he avanges his and his fiancee’s murder.
+The Crow’s main plot of course follows Eric Draven out of the grave and into a dark metropolis where he avenges his and his fiancee’s murder.
 The sub plot then is very simple, flashing back first to how happy they had been and then to what happened to them that fateful night.